calebSmithDS/sleep_tracker/README.md

 # Features
 - Input sleep data
 - Store sleep data
-- Android terminal compatablity
+- Android terminal compatibility

 # Tech Stack
 - Python 3.13
-- Json for file storage
+- JSON for file storage
 - Termirux

 # Notes
+At the moment the system only allows for user reporting of subjective sleep measures.
+However, the plan is to add sensors which track data such as heart rate, motion, etc. This would be acheived through a rasperryPI.
-This app will be expanded to allow analysis functionality through technologies such as panadas.
+This app will be expanded to allow analysis functionality through technologies such as pandas.